 If you do modify the CloudFormation template, we recommend keeping the template that we provided as well, ideally in a version control system that can track the changes.
 As we release updates to the product that change the templates, you will need to identify and merge the changes into your customized templates.

 Remember to update the tenant mapping file to match the tenants you will be using with the installation.

-If you have installed a parameter stack and deployment stack and want to remove them, you should follow these steps.
+If you have installed a stack and want to remove it, you should follow these steps.

 - Remove the contents of the test bucket associated with the deployment stack.
 The bucket contains at least the tenant mapping